djm4/client/README.md

 # Kansa Client

-These are the front-end clients for [Kansa](https://github.com/maailma/kansa), a convention member management system.
+This is the Hugo admin portion of the client for [Kansa](https://github.com/maailma/kansa), a convention member management system.

 ## Getting Started